-16. PENALTY RATES AND SHIFT ALLOWANCES
+31. PENALTY RATES AND SHIFT ALLOWANCES

-- (a) The ordinary hours of shift workers shall not exceed: - 8 in any one day, or 10 hours where agreed in accordance with subclauses (c) or (d), or 12 hours for shifts in maternity in accordance with clause 38; - (ii) 48 in any one week; - (iii) 88 in 14 consecutive days; - (iv) 114 in 21 consecutive days; or - (v) 152 in 28 consecutive days. - (b) Subject to the following conditions shift workers shall work at such times as the Employer may require: - (i) The ordinary hours of work per day will be a maximum of 8 hours inclusive of meal breaks (except as otherwise provided in subclauses (c) and (d) below, and clause 38);.
+- (a) The ordinary hours of shift workers shall not exceed:

+- (i) 8 in any one day, or 10 hours where agreed in accordance with subclauses (c) or (d),

+- (ii) 48 in any one week;

+- (iii) 88 in 14 consecutive days;

+- (iv) 114 in 21 consecutive days; or

+- (v) 152 in 28 consecutive days.

+- (b) Subject to the following conditions shift workers shall work at such times as the Employer may require:

+- (i) The ordinary hours of work per day will be a maximum of 8 hours inclusive of meal breaks (except as otherwise provided in subclauses (c) and (d) below).
 The maximum rostered hours of work per day are 10 hours (the last two hours paid at overtime rates, unless agreed in accordance with subclause (d), inclusive of paid meal breaks, by mutual agreement). - (ii) the break between shifts may be a minimum of 8 hours by mutual agreement.
 Where there is no agreement a minimum 9 hour break will apply. - (c) Provided further that by mutual agreement between a representative of the Employer concerned and a majority of the Employees concerned within a particular ward or area, the ordinary hours of work for the night shift Employees may be extended to 10 hours per day to be paid at the ordinary rate of pay plus the applicable shift penalty rate. - (d) Agreed Rostered Shifts (Shift Workers Only)